shiomachisoft/pico_usb_ble_hid_bridge/README.md

 ### Flashing the Firmware

 > **Note on Firmware Updates:**
-> When updating (reflashing) the firmware, it is recommended to remove/unpair **"USB-BLE HID Brg"** from the Bluetooth settings on your BLE host (PC, tablet, smartphone) beforehand as a precaution to prevent connection issues or stale GATT/bonding cache conflicts.
+> When updating (reflashing) the firmware, it is recommended to remove **"USB-BLE HID Brg"** from the Bluetooth settings on your BLE host (PC, tablet, smartphone) beforehand as a precaution to prevent connection issues or stale GATT/bonding cache conflicts.

 1. Connect the Pico W to your PC via USB while holding down the BOOTSEL button (the white button) so it is recognized as a mass storage drive (RPI-RP2 or RP2350).
 2. Drag and drop the firmware (`pico_usb_ble_hid_bridge.uf2`) into the drive.